 In 1970, Sister Marilyn received her first overseas mission assignment to Tanzania.
 She studied the Swahili Language in Makoko.
 After a brief period of service in Africa, Sister Marilyn returned to the Maryknoll Sisters Center in New York to give Congregational Service from1972-’86 serving in various capacities in healthcare, treasury and secretariat departments.
 She was also a staff member for Social Concerns.

 In 1987, Sister Marilyn visited Guatemala and was touched by the people’s way of life and their intense faith despite the difficulties they faced following violence, injustice and oppression.
-Sister Marilyn became so inspired that she requested to be assigned to Guatemala where she felt she could be source of hope for the broken hearts of the marginalized persons.
+Sister Marilyn became so inspired that she requested and was given an assigned to Guatemala and left that same year for Guatemala to join with other Maryknoll Sisters.
+There she felt she could be a source of hope for the broken hearts of the marginalized people.

-In 1999, Sister Marilyn returned once again to the Maryknoll Sisters Center in New York where her continued presence has been felt through her optimistic outlook, cheerfulness, care and concern for others.
-Sister Marilyn is currently an active and prayerful member of the Eden community.
+In 1999, Sister Marilyn was assigned again to the Maryknoll Sisters Center in New York where her continued presence was felt through her optimistic outlook, cheerfulness, care and concern for others.

 I 2007, Sister retired under medical care in the Maryknoll Sisters Home Care skilled nursing unit.